fra-yer/Earthquake-Monitor/README.md

 This distinction is useful because the geodetically correct great-circle bearings become increasingly unintuitive the farther away an event occurs.
 For example, the great-circle bearing from Greece to Tonga in the South Pacific genuinely starts toward the north-east.
 The great-circle route first curves up over Northern Europe and crosses the Arctic, before turning south through the Pacific.
 This is the shortest path *on the sphere*, but deeply counterintuitive when you think in flat-map terms, where Tonga lies to the south-east of Greece.
 The same effect is seen with transatlantic flights from Europe to the US East Coast that appear to arc northward on a flat map, but actually follow the shortest route on the globe.

 For earthquakes up to a few thousand kilometers away, the intuitive and geodetically correct bearings are very similar.
 Therefore, the `relative_location` attribute uses the geodetically correct bearing for events up to 4000 km from the reference point, and the more intuitive flat-map bearing for more distant events.
-This represents 1/10 of the Earth's circumference and - as a geometric consequence of the Earth's spherical geometry - is approximately the distance at which the two bearings begin to diverge by more than one compass point (e.g. showing NE instead of NNE).
+The 4000 km threshold represent 1/10 of the Earth's circumference and - as a geometric consequence of the Earth's spherical geometry - is approximately the distance at which the two bearings begin to diverge by more than one compass point (e.g. showing NE instead of NNE).

 ## Persistence across restarts